 The Remuneration Committee is comprised entirely of Non-Executive Directors, all of whom the Board considers to be independent.
-The members of the Committee are: Tony Froggatt (Committee Chairman), Christine Cross, Tahira Hassan, Stephen Johns and George El Zoghbi (from 1 March 2016).
+The members of the Committee are: Tony Froggatt (Committee Chairman), Tahira Hassan, Stephen Johns and George El-Zoghbi.
+(During the Year, Christine Cross was a member of the Committee until her retirement from the Board on 31 August 2017.)

-Details of the number of Remuneration Committee meetings held during the Year, and attendance at those meetings, are set out on page 34 of Brambles' 2016 Annual Report.
+Details of the number of Remuneration Committee meetings held during the Year, and attendance at those meetings, are set out on page 45 of Brambles' 2018 Annual Report.